wikimedia/stylelint-config-wikimedia/README.md

 }
 ```

-If you would also like to enable rules to disallow CSS which is unsupported by modern browsers [Grade A](https://www.mediawiki.org/wiki/Compatibility#Modern_(Grade_A)) or basic supported browsers [Grade C](https://www.mediawiki.org/wiki/Compatibility#Basic_(Grade_C)) browsers, you can use the following configs instead:
+If you would also like to enable rules to disallow CSS which is unsupported by modern browsers [Grade A](https://www.mediawiki.org/wiki/Compatibility#Modern_(Grade_A)) or basic supported browsers [Grade C](https://www.mediawiki.org/wiki/Compatibility#Basic_(Grade_C)) browsers, you can use the following configurations instead:

 ```json
 {